rickardlindberg/rickardlindberg.me/writing/agdpp-wrapper-pygame-draw-circle-bug/index.markdown

 It seems like the blue horizontal line only appears when we shoot arrows to the left--not when we shoot up or to the right.

-So why does is it only show for a split second?
+So why does it only show for a split second?
 Most likely because arrows outside the screen are removed.
 But they are only removed if they are far enough outside the screen.
 The idea is that arrows are only removed if they are completely outside the screen.
 However, I don't think it's working quite like